-Class meets on Mondays and Wednesdays from 2:10pm to 3:25pm in Oakes 007.
+Class meets on Mondays and Wednesdays from 12:45pm to 2:00pm in Oakes 007.
 We will start and end on time and attendance will be taken.

-Office Hours are by appointment.
+Office Hours

+Professor Brown: By appointment.
 Please email me to schedule a time to meet either in-person or virtually.